dice-group/GENESIS/README.md

-# GENESIS - Generic Semantic Search Interface
+# GENESIS – A Generic RDF Data Access Interface

 ## Start with Docker

-The simplest way to get Ginseng running is to use Docker.
+The simplest way to get Genesis running is to use Docker.
 Here's how to do that:

 1. Make sure you have latest docker and docker-compose installed.